 One of the reputed resume websites Zety provides 12 easy steps to beef up your resume.
 From quantifiable statements to improving readability, Zety’s article covers a lot of useful tips.
 You can find it here.

 The fact that you know how to use Word or Excel tells you that you are just a computer user.
 Such skills are fairly obvious and have not impressed anyone in the same way that hobbies and tastes have.
 Instead of this unnecessary information, emphasize the skills and personal qualities that make you a valuable employee for a particular company.

 Since you should link to your online accounts, the employer should be able to assess your general outlook.
 This could also include merits, diplomas, and certificates that you have kept since your school days.
-Such outdated information may be precious as a memory, but it is definitely not of interest to the person looking at your CV.
+Such outdated information may be as precious as a memory, but it is not of interest to the person looking at your CV.

 9. Don’t go into too much detail